aBlender/racket/web-examples/README.md

 # Racket Web Examples

-This is a collection of examples that use the Racket html5-lang, website, and website-js packages.
+This is a collection of examples that use the Racket **html5-lang**, **website**, and **website-js** packages.

 ### html5-lang

-The follow projects are written in Racket and when run will generate HTML, CSS, and JS files.
+The following projects are written in Racket and when run will generate HTML, CSS, and JS files as well as run a local web server.
 Click on the images to see the Racket code.

 | Text Adventure | Blog Template |
 |:--------------:|:-------------:|